Optimal uncertainty bounds for multivariate kernel regression under bounded noise: A Gaussian process-based dual function: Main result

 \item[iii)] $\overline{f}_h^\sigma(x_{N+1})$ is invex: $\sigma^\star \in \Rge^{n_{\mathrm{con}}}$ is a global minimizer of Problem~\eqref{eq:inf_opt_result} if and only if $\left. \frac{\partial}{\partial \sigma} \overline{f}_h^{\sigma} (x_{N+1}) \right|_{\sigma=\sigma^\star} = 0$. \end{enumerate} \end{theorem}

 The proof of \cref{thm:optimal_bound}, reported in \cref{sec:app_optimal_proof}, mainly relies on strong duality of a finite-dimensional representation of Problem~\eqref{eq:inf_opt_infdim}.
 In particular, the function $\overline{f}_h^\sigma(x_{N+1})$, which corresponds to \mbox{$\beta_\sigma$-confidence} bounds of the multivariate GP posterior in the direction~$h$, is shown to be a reparametrization of the \emph{dual function} of Problem~\eqref{eq:inf_opt_infdim}, establishing statements i) and ii) by weak and strong duality, respectively.
 For the reparametrization, the optimal dual variable~$\lambda_0$ for the complexity constraint~\eqref{eq:inf_opt_infdim_rkhs} is determined in closed form and the noise parameters $[\sigma_j^2]_{j=1}^{n_{\mathrm{con}}} \doteq [\frac{\lambda_0}{\lambda_j}]_{j=1}^{n_{\mathrm{con}}}$ are inversely proportional to the dual variables $[\lambda_j]_{j=1}^{n_{\mathrm{con}}}$ for each respective constraint~\eqref{eq:inf_opt_infdim_noise}.
-The scaling factor~$\beta_\sigma$ can be interpreted as the total RKHS norm in a data-generating RKHS, subtracted by the RKHS norm of the corresponding minimum-norm interpolant, cf.~\cite[Eq.~(6)]{lahr_optimal_2025-neurips}.
+The scaling factor~$\beta_\sigma$ can be interpreted as the total RKHS norm in a data-generating RKHS, subtracted by the RKHS norm of the corresponding minimum-norm interpolant, cf.~\cite[Eq.~(6)]{lahr_optimal_2025}.

-Statement i) of \cref{thm:optimal_bound} establishes a valid, yet potentially conservative uncertainty bound for all noise parameters~$\sigma \in \Rge^{n_{\mathrm{con}}}$.
-Noting that this upper bound is given by the projection of the multivariate GP posterior in the direction~$h$ for a fixed vector of noise parameters, we can derive the following ellipsoidal uncertainty bound. \begin{corollary} Let \cref{ass:bounded_noise,ass:rkhs_norm_f} hold.
+Statement i) of \cref{thm:optimal_bound} establishes a valid, potentially conservative uncertainty bound for all noise parameters~$\sigma \in \Rge^{n_{\mathrm{con}}}$.
+Noting that it equals the support of a GP confidence interval in direction~$h$ for a fixed vector of noise parameters, we can derive the following ellipsoidal uncertainty bound. \begin{corollary} Let \cref{ass:bounded_noise,ass:rkhs_norm_f} hold.
 Then, $\forall \sigma \in \Rge^{n_{\mathrm{con}}}$